Brain-Modulation-Lab/Beta-Burst-Speech-Bycycle-MasterThesis/README.md

 - FOOOF 1.0 wrap for MATLAB
 - Bycycle 1.0 wrap for MATLAB

-Structure of the project:
+## Structure of the project:
  -  1_data_overview
  -  2_preprocessing
  -  3_timefrquency_analysis
  -  4_bursting_detection
  -  5_beta_bursts_speech
  -  6_beta_speech_metrics
+All the functions are in the folder "functions"

 Author: Lucia Poma